 Section 7.
 PROPERTY CONDITION:

-D. ACCEPTANCE OF PROPERTY CONDITION: “As Is” means the present condition of the Property with any and all defects and without warranty except for the warranties of title and the warranties in this contract.
-Buyer’s agreement to accept the Property As Is under Paragraph 7D(1) or (2) does not preclude Buyer from inspecting the Property under Paragraph 7A, from negotiating repairs or treatments in a subsequent amendment, or from terminating this contract during the Option Period, if any.
-(Check one box only) q (1) Buyer accepts the Property As Is
+D. ACCEPTANCE OF PROPERTY CONDITION: “As Is” means the present condition of the Property with any defects and without warranty except for the warranties of title and the warranties in this contract.
+Buyer’s agreement to accept the Property As-Is under Paragraph 7D(1) or (2) does not preclude Buyer from inspecting the Property under Paragraph 7A, from negotiating repairs or treatments in a subsequent amendment, or from terminating this contract during the Option Period, if any.
+(Check one box only) q (1) Buyer accepts the Property As-Is

 (Link to full contract to read provisions E-H).